 This summer, my recommended reading list has a good dose of books with science and math at their core.

-The Vital Question: Energy, Evolution, and the Origins of Complex Life, by Nick Lane.
+by Nick Lane.
 "Nick is one of those original thinkers who makes you say: More people should know about this guy's work. . . .
 Even if the details of Nick's work turn out to be wrong, I suspect his focus on energy will be seen as an important contribution to our understanding of where we come from."

 The Power to Compete: An Economist and an Entrepreneur on Revitalizing Japan in the Global Economy, by Ryoichi Mikitani and Hiroshi Mikitani.
 "Japan is intensely interesting to anyone who follows global economics.
 Why were its companies - the juggernauts of the 1980s - eclipsed by competitors in South Korea and China?
 And can they come back? . . . .
 'The Power to Compete' is a smart look at the future of a fascinating country."

 Sapiens: A Brief History of Humankind, by Yuval Noah Harari.
 "Harari takes on a daunting challenge: to tell the entire history of the human race in just 400 pages. . . .
 Although I found things to disagree with - especially Harari's claim that humans were better off before we started farming - I would recommend Sapiens to anyone who's interested in the history and future of our species."